salahuddinfa/mark/README.md

 - **Improves user experience**: Clear feedback on duplicate scenarios
 - **Supports different workflows**: From strict duplicate prevention to flexible handling

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-If you encounter any issues or have questions, please open an issue on GitHub or contact the development team.